-First off, you need to ensure the iso file for your OS is connected (only if you are working from a Virtual Machine, if not, skip this first step).
+First off, you need to ensure the connection of iso file for your OS (only if you are working from a Virtual Machine, if not, skip this first step).
 On the Virtual Machine, right click on the Linux name you are using and then click on settings

 When the settings dialogue box opens, highlight the CD/DVD(IDE) tab, then tick the Connected and Connect at Power on checkbox.

-Browse to the location of the ISO file on your desktop, Click on file to open it to the dialogue box, then click on OK at the bottom right of the dialogue box.
+Browse to the location of the ISO file on your desktop.
+Click on the file to open it to the dialogue box, then click on OK at the bottom right of the dialogue box.
 In a short while, the icon for the OS should appear on the desktop.
 (Creating an offline local repository in Linux)

 MOUNT THE ISO FILE – Now switch to the root account.
 Create a directory for the mount point using the mkdir command.
 I have chosen to create and call my mount point iso